-Where traffic intensity is comparatively low, limited widening of highways should be undertaken with further widening planned after 7-12 years depending on projected traffic growth.
+Where traffic intensity is comparatively low, some of the structures as well as service roads could be postponed by 7-12 years depending on projected traffic growth.
 Upgradation of designs and standards, construction of bypasses in urban and semi-urban areas and other improvements may also be planned in phases depending on traffic intensity.
 These issues should be subjected to in-depth examination and reflected in a Manual of Specifications and Standards that would form part of the standard documents associated with the MCA.